Abhranil2003/Network-Scanner/README.md

 VERBOSE = False
 ```

-## License
+## 🐜 License

-This project is licensed under the BSD-3-Clause License.
-See the LICENSE file for details.
+This project is licensed under the BSD 3-Clause License.
+See the [LICENSE](LICENSE) file for details.

+---

+## 🤝 Contributing

+Contributions are welcome!
+To contribute:
+1. Fork the repository.
+2. Create a new branch for your feature/bug fix.
+3. Submit a pull request with a detailed description of changes.

+---

+## 💬 Feedback

+We welcome your feedback!
+If you encounter any issues or have suggestions for improvement, feel free to open an issue or contribute to the project.

+### How to Provide Feedback:
+1. **Open an Issue**: If you find a bug or have an enhancement suggestion, please open an issue in the [GitHub repository](https://github.com/your-username/NetworkScanner/issues).
+2. **Submit a Pull Request**: If you've fixed a bug or added a new feature, submit a pull request for review.
+Please follow the contribution guidelines outlined below.

+Thank you!